 6. Lexus GS

-While this sporty compact sedan/hatchback combo gets top marks for powertrain dependability from JD Power, it gets somewhat lower scores for body/interior and feature/accessory performance.
-Consumer Reports likewise calls out the 2014 version for its balky electronics, and to a lesser degree, its paint and trim, though it otherwise gives it a top score for mechanical reliability
+While the sporty Mazda3 compact sedan/hatchback combo gets top marks for powertrain dependability from JD Power, it gets somewhat lower scores for body/interior and feature/accessory performance.
+Consumer Reports likewise calls out the 2014 version for its balky electronics, and to a lesser degree, its paint and trim, though it otherwise gives it a top score for mechanical reliability.

-Of course, if the midsize Camry sedan’s various corporate cousins get a JD Power recommendation for dependability, one would expect the same from the midsize Camry sedan itself.
+Of course, if its various corporate cousins get a JD Power recommendation for dependability, one would expect the same from the midsize Toyota Camry sedan itself.
 In fact, it gets perfect marks in all categories, along with a top reliability rating from Consumer Reports (though CR does take it down a tick for its adversarial electronics).
-The Camry recently underwent a full redesign for the 2018 model year.
+It’s set for a full redesign for the 2018 model year.

-We’d be shocked not to find Toyota’s popular compact sedan on this list, though it doesn’t quite score as highly as its larger showroom sibling, the Camry.
-Specifically, it gets a perfect score for powertrain dependability, but slightly lower marks for body/interior, feature/accessory (Toyota’s clumsy dashboard electronics strike again), and overall dependability.
+We’d be shocked not to find the popular Toyota Corolla compact sedan on this list.
+It gets a perfect score for powertrain dependability, but slightly lower marks for body/interior, feature/accessory (Toyota’s clumsy dashboard electronics strike again), and overall dependability.
 The 2014 model receives a top score for reliability from Consumer Reports, though it does get marked off for electronics performance and body integrity (squeaks and rattles, primarily).

 The midsize Toyota Prius V wagon is the most practical model in the Prius line of gas/electric hybrid-powered vehicles, and it would get top scores across the board for dependability from JD Power if it weren’t for those polarizing Toyota electronics.
 Consumer Reports likewise gives the Prius V top honors for reliability, though it does knock off points for electronics and paint/trim issues.